 The Benefit of Roundabouts

-The Florida Department of Transportation (the FDOT) reports that the presence of roundabouts results in a 90 percent reduction in fatal car crashes and 75 percent reduction in injuries resulting from car crashes.
-The most fatal type of car crash is the right angle crash; right angle crashes are nearly impossible at roundabouts.
+The Florida Department of Transportation (the FDOT) reports that the presence of roundabouts results in a 90 percent reduction in fatal car crashes and a 75 percent reduction in injuries resulting from car crashes.
+The most fatal type of car crash is the right angle crash; right-angle crashes are nearly impossible at roundabouts.

 Tampa Roundabout Car Accident Lawyer- Hancock Injury Attorneys

 If you have been injured in a car accident in the Tampa, Spring Hill, or Spring Hill area, contact us on our website, or call us directly at (813) 915-1110 for your free case consultation today.
-Our experienced attorneys may be able to help you navigate the complexities of the law and help get you the compensation you deserve for your injuries.
+Our experienced attorneys will be able to navigate you through the complexities of the law.
+We help get you the compensation you deserve for your injuries.